JeremieCrinon/login/README.md

 These templates are made to provide a base for apps requiring a login system.
 It is intended to choose one back-end, and one or multiple front-ends, based on your needs.
 All back-ends are HTTP APIs that all have the same routes and return the same results (except in places where it will not affect the front-ends if it is different. i.e.: an error message destined to developers).
-I tried to the best of my abilities to follow best practices and make the code as readable as I can.
+It is intended to follow best practices and make the code as readable as possible.
 It also can be a way for you to learn a new technology, to serve as an example.
 It is intended to use a PostgreSQL database with it, you can try to adapt it to other DB, it should not be too hard, but I cannot guarantee anything.